jonryley/genesis-arc-crm-process/gates/gate-0-signal-check.md

   <img src="/images/Summit%20logo%20alpha.png" alt="Summit Logo" width="240"/>
 </p>

-# Gate 0 Signal Check
+# Stage 0 Signal

+## Objective

+Identify whether a credible commercial signal exists that may justify further engagement.

+## Typical Inputs

+- Client contact
+- Inbound enquiry
+- Referral
+- Market event
+- Strategic account insight
+- Contract expiry
+- Operational pain point
+- Executive conversation

-## Purpose
+## Activities

-Decide whether the initial signal is strong enough to justify formal qualification.
+- Capture the initial signal

-## Pass Criteria

-- The account or market context is identified
+- Identify the account or market context
+- Record the source of the signal
-- The signal is linked to a credible problem, event, or need
+- Assess whether a real problem, trigger, or opportunity may exist
-- There is a potential path to engagement
+- Identify potential stakeholders or buying context
+- Assign an owner for next action

+## Required Outputs

+- Opportunity or lead created
+- Initial summary recorded
+- Account context identified
-- An owner is assigned
+- Named owner assigned
+- Initial next action agreed

+## Entry Criteria

+- A credible signal has been identified
+- There is an identifiable organisation, market, or buying context

-## Decision Options
+## Exit Criteria

-- Progress to Qualify
+- Sufficient evidence exists to justify formal qualification

-- Hold for more information
+## Key Questions

+- What triggered the signal?
-- Stop
+- Why now?
+- What problem or opportunity may exist?
+- Who could be impacted or involved?
+- Is this aligned to our market, capability, and strategy?